-This was an unpredictable time on the Kingston Sub, with the ice storm adding danger and unpredictability to a n interesting mix of trains.
+This was an unpredictable time on CN's Kingston Sub, with the ice storm adding danger and unpredictability to an interesting mix of trains.
 New SD75's were mated with older CN Geeps.
 Conrail, leased and other run-through units proliferated, as did CN family units.
 VIA was all-HEP, with F40PH-2's and LRC locomotives hauling stainless steel and LRC cars.

 1255 CN No 317: 9542-9544-5923-Conrail 6663-5145 and 98 cars: